mustafadg0/LibraryManagementSystem/README.md

 - **Swagger UI**: API documentation and testing directly from the browser.
 - **Logging**: Console and file logging using the built-in ASP.NET Core logging framework.
 - **Dependency Injection**: Loose coupling of components via dependency injection.
+- **Standardized API Responses with `Result<T>`**: API responses are wrapped in a standardized format with success status and messages.

 ## Technologies Used